sacraconversazione.org

 • Luke 3:1-6

 A priority for Luke is to place the story he tells firmly in contemporary events, which were such a crucial time in (Western) history– the reign of the Roman Emperor, Augustus, who established the empire and inaugurated a period of peace and prosperity, sustained by force.
-So, he begins his narrative of the crucial role played by John the Baptizer by naming the secular and religious authorities when John began his public ministry.
+So, Luke begins his narrative of the crucial role played by John the Baptizer by naming the secular and religious authorities when John began his public ministry.
 But the focus of the narrative quickly shifts from the center of religious and political authority to the margins, the hinterlands.
-Out there, on the sidelines, away from the supposed centers of power”The word of God came to John son of Zechariah [and Elizabeth] in the wilderness.”
+Out there, on the sidelines, away from the supposed centers of power, “The word of God came to John son of Zechariah [and Elizabeth] in the wilderness.”
 In the wilderness around the Jordan river, John proclaims “a baptism of repentance for the forgiveness of sins,” which Luke links directly to the same words of that other great prophet, Isaiah.

 Several themes important to Jean-Louis Chretien emerge in his meditation, The Call and the Response, on the appearance of John the Baptizer.
 Chretien cites a sermon given by St. Augustine for the feast of the birth of John,